 When you meet KCCI’s Executive Director Betsy Couch, you will understand that she was born to lead.
 Her “don’t stop until you reach success” attitude propelled her as a well-respected professional.
-Betsy is an expert in community-building and public relations with over twenty years’ experience, including Visit Florida, the Florida Chamber Foundation, The Governor’s Office, Moore, Florida State University and as volunteer leader of numerous community service organizations.
+Betsy is an expert in community-building, placemaking and public relations with over twenty years’ experience, including Visit Florida, the Florida Chamber Foundation, The Governor’s Office, Moore Communications, Florida State University and as volunteer leader of numerous community service organizations.

 Betsy has earned a reputation as a unifying community leader, as evidenced by the fact that she has been featured on the cover of 850 Magazine, lauded by Tallahassee Woman Magazine as the “Generation X Community Leader,” and featured in Giggle Magazine as a “Power Parent.”
-In addition, she received the Greater Tallahassee Chamber of Commerce’s Leadership Pacesetter Award, was recognized by Tallahassee Community College as a Trailblazing Woman, was named by the Tallahassee Democrat as one of “25 Women You Need to Know,” and was recognized by the Junior League of Tallahassee as the “Leader of the Decade,” among other distinctions.
+In addition, she received the Greater Tallahassee Chamber of Commerce’s Leadership Pacesetter Award, was recognized by 850 Magazine with the Pinnacle Award, was recognized by Tallahassee Community College as a Trailblazing Woman, was named by the Tallahassee Democrat as one of “25 Women You Need to Know,” and was recognized by the Junior League of Tallahassee as the “Leader of the Decade,” among other distinctions.

 Through her personal endeavors, Betsy’s passion is improving the lives for children and families in the Tallahassee community, which she has done with her involvement in the Foundation for Leon County Schools, The Community Partnership School/Sabal Palm Elementary, Children’s Home Society, The Tallahassee Ballet, Refuge House, and many more.
 She is a state board member for Children’s Home Society.
 She is Past-President of The Junior League of Tallahassee, The Florida Public Relations Association Capital Chapter, and Children’s Home Society of the Big Bend.
 Betsy is a member of Leadership Tallahassee Class 27.